Attacked by multiple opponents: how to behave

 Final notes

-In the next article of this series, we will see what to do in practical terms of fighting (distance, moves, etc.) against multiple opponents.
+In the next article of this series, we will see what to do in terms of fighting (distance, moves, etc.) against multiple opponents.

 In-depth articles